0cjs/sedoc/8bit/video.md

   broadast systems (NTSC, PAL, etc.) to encode the color information.
 - MVBS (monochrome video baseband signal): Y+sync

+"Digital" monitors often cannot accept an analogue luminance signal, but on monochrome monitors (and maybe even colour?) you can get gray scale by instead using PWM to reduce the "on time" of a pixel, thus making it less bright.
+See e.g. [New Tricks for an old PET][f6 82495].

 #### Vertical Sync

 When identifying a video format, both [ITU BT.601] and [SMPTE 259M] append